-All items should be wrapped with care in paper.
+All items should be wrapped with care in a paper.
 A lot of people recommend using old newspaper or magazines if you are budget constricted.
-While this type of paper will work find for protecting dishes, it also can leave unpleasant dust, smears and dirt on dishes.
+While this type of paper will work fine for protecting dishes, it also can leave unpleasant dust, smears, and dirt on dishes.
 For just a little extra money you can use clean paper or tissue paper to wrap up the dishes without worrying about dirtying them too much during the process of the move.

 - Use Cushioning

 Use cushioning on the top and bottom of the box.
 For said cushioning you can use things like clothes, padding, peanuts or anything soft to add a little extra padding for any upward or downward motion that may go on when the boxes are being moved to your new home.